wp-plugins/digicution-simple-twitter-feed/readme.txt

 == Changelog ==

 = 1.4.2.2 =
 * Fixed Minor Display Bug When "Display Follow Link In Header" was set to "Text Link".
+Thanks to Chris Campbell for pointing out the issue.

 = 1.4.2.1 =
 * Removed 2 redundant header functions that may have caused duplication error messages in some setups.